askft/riscy/README.md

 git clone http://github.com/AlexanderSkafte/riscy.git
 cd riscy
 make
-./asm test/sum.s sum
+./asm Examples/sum.s sum
-./vm sum --step --verbose
+./run sum --step --verbose
 ```

 This will compute the sum of all number from 1 to 10, where each term is
 multiplied by two.
 The result will be stored in and printed as Data[0].

-Additional debug printouts can be enabled in the file "vm/macros.h", by changing
+Additional debug printouts can be enabled in the file "run/macros.h", by
-the `DEBUG` define from 0 to a non-zero value.
+changing the `DEBUG` define from 0 to a non-zero value.

-As for *writing* riscy assembly programs, I will provide a documentation soon.
+As for *writing* Riscy assembly programs, I will provide a documentation soon.
 Full information can be found on the website linked to in the first section of
 the README, but keep in mind that my program does not provide a complete
 implementation of the RiSC-16 architecture.
-For examples, I have not yet
+For instance, I have not yet
 implemented the pseudoinstructions.